 Ethics of Lab-grown Diamonds

-Martin Rapaport, Chairman of the Rapaport Group, has just released an article titled "Synthetic Ethics," dealing with the supposed ethical advantage of lab-grown diamonds versus natural diamonds.
+Martin Rapaport, Chairman of the Rapaport Group, released an article in May 2019 titled "Synthetic Ethics," dealing with the supposed ethical advantage of lab-grown diamonds versus natural diamonds.
 It is an important article and follows up on my recent Ultimate Diamond Education video Lab Grown Diamonds - Where's the Value? and with the follow up video update Synthetics vs. Real Diamonds - The Synthetic Diamond Problem.

 It is an important read and I have reproduced it in its entirety here.